jtl-software/connector-documentation/faq/technical.rst

 **Why are my mappers and controllers not found?**

-* It is not allowed to add sub namespaces for classes in the controller and mapper folder.
+* It is not intended to add sub namespaces for classes in the controller and mapper folder.
+If you do so you have to make sure that the namespaces are taken into account while loading the classes.
 * You do not stick to the PSR-0 or PSR-4 autoloading standard specified in the composer.json.
 Checkout `this site <http://www.php-fig.org/psr/>`_ for more information.

+**What should be done if an error occurs?**

+Exceptions has to be caught from within the :doc:`Endpoint </glossary/endpoint>`.
+To make that error public to the :doc:`JTL-Wawi </glossary/jtl-wawi>` you have to set an :code:`jtl\Connector\Core\Rpc\Error` on the :code:`jtl\Connector\Result\Action` object which is returned.